Orbital25/orbital25/projectSubmission.md

 - **Educational Dashboard:** Statistics and information about the ISS's 25-year mission

 ### How it works:
-- **Backend:** Go-based REST API server providing ISS position data, NASA imagery integration, and game simulation endpoints
-- **Frontend:** Next.js application with responsive design, real-time updates via WebSocket connections
+- **Frontend:** React 18 with TypeScript application built with Vite, featuring responsive design and real-time updates
+- **Backend:** Supabase provides authentication, PostgreSQL database, and storage services
-- **Data Integration:** Fetches live ISS coordinates, integrates NASA Earth imagery, and provides interactive visualizations
+- **Data Integration:** Fetches live ISS coordinates from NASA Open Notify API, integrates NASA Earth imagery, and provides interactive visualizations
+- **Real-time Updates:** Periodic API polling for live ISS position and orbital data

 ### Benefits:
 - Makes space exploration accessible to the public